 Nepal

 Nepal remains attractive for travellers focused on scenery, trekking, and cultural depth.
 It is not just for mountaineers.
 For a broad budget trip, it still compares well on accommodation, food, and local experience density.
+That makes it appealing to travellers who want more than one type of experience without rebuilding the budget every few days.

 Thailand